Short-term loans

 Will a short-term loan affect my credit score?

 Like any form of borrowing, a short-term loan can affect your credit score temporarily.
-That’s because the lender will usually run a hard credit check, which will leave a mark on your file.
+This is because the lender will run a hard credit check when you apply, which will leave a mark on your credit file.

 But as long as you make your repayments on time and in full, your credit score should gradually improve.
-Missed or late repayments, on the other hand, will negatively affect your score and future chances of borrowing.
+Missed or late repayments, on the other hand, will damage your score and future chances of borrowing.

 Can I get a short-term loan with bad credit?

-It’s perfectly possible to get a short-term loan with a poor credit score, but your options may be limited.
-If you’re looking for loans for bad credit, it’s also likely that you’ll only be able to borrow a small amount and be charged a very high rate of interest.
+It’s possible to get a short-term loan with a poor credit score, but your options may be limited.
+If you’re looking for a loan for bad credit, it’s likely that you’ll only be able to borrow a small amount and be charged a high rate of interest.

 Do I need a guarantor to get a short-term loan?